leberns/sp-hello-events/spfx-hello-events/testing-spfx-with-jest.md

 npm install --save-dev jest-html-reporters
 ```

+* `jest` is the rest runner: what finds your tests, executes them and shows the results
+* `ts-jest` allows Jest to test projects with TypeScript.
+This package is needed as SPFx with React uses TypeScript
+* `@types/jest` TypeScript type definitions of Jest
+* `react-test-renderer` creates JavaScript objects based on the components being tested.
+The tests you write check then these objects.
+* `sinon` allows mocking
-The package `identity-obj-proxy` is needed to allow the loading of modules like scss.
+* `identity-obj-proxy` is needed to allow the loading of modules like scss.
 The following error appears while running the tests if it is not installed:
 `could not locate module ./HelloEvents.module.scss (mapped as identity-obj-proxy`
+* `jest-html-reporters` build a HTML result with the test results

 These packages are just needed if using Enzyme for the tests (just in case):